Skip to main content

 5. Sample Outputs

-Let's test it with a few magical queries:
+Let’s test with a few magical queries:

 const queries = [